 Validation is a distinct operation from generation.
 When you work in the designer, Visual Studio adds, or generates, markup to your page.
 The markup created by the designer is not determined by the current browser schema.
 Instead, the Web page designer in Visual Studio always generates XHTML 1.1–compatible markup.
-For details, see XHTML in the Visual Studio Web Designer.
+For details, see XHTML in Visual Web Developer.

 Validation checks the markup of the page in the designer.
 It cannot guarantee that when the page runs in the browser, the output of the page will validate against a specific schema.
 Individual ASP.NET server controls and the page itself render markup, and sometimes script, into the page when the page is processed.
 That output is not accessible to validation in the designer.

 The markup and scripts that are created at run time will be valid for most browsers.
 ASP.NET pages and server controls render markup that is XHTML 1.1–compatible.
 Most browsers now target standards rather than supporting browser-specific tags, specifically XHTML.
 Because XHTML output is compatible with most browsers, the markup rendered at run time by the page and controls will be valid.